HTTP-RPC/Kilo/README.md

 The first method is called to dispatch the result of a successful remote method invocation.
 The second is called in case of a failure.

 Implementation details will vary by platform.
-A Swing application might call the `SwingUtilities#invokeAndWait()` method to post a runnable to the event dispatch thread, whereas an Android application might call `Handler.post()` to acheive the same result.
+A Swing application might call the `SwingUtilities#invokeAndWait()` method to post a runnable to the event dispatch thread, whereas an Android application might call `Handler#post()`, an SWT application might call `Display#asyncExec()`, and a JavaFX application might call `Platform.runLater()` to execute code on the UI thread.
+A dispatcher for a headless application might simply invoke the callback on the current thread.

 ### Examples
 The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service discussed earlier.
 It creates an instance of the `WebRPCService` class and configures it with a pool of ten threads for executing requests.
 Since the example does not have a user interface, a test dispatcher that simply delegates to the handler is used.